 The project was led by the Centennial Parkside CDC together with VSRA.
-Civic Commons partners involved included Bartram's Garden, whose staff brought a farm stand to the alley and demonstrated farming techniques in the Viola Street Community Garden; the Free Library of Philadelphia, whose representatives shared information and led a demonstration of African cooking techniques through its Culinary Literacy Center; the Fairmount Park Conservancy, who brought information about the Centennial Commons, and contributed tables and chairs and other resources to the event.
+Other Civic Commons partners included Bartram's Garden, whose staff brought a farm stand to the alley and demonstrated farming techniques in the Viola Street Community Garden; the Free Library of Philadelphia, whose representatives shared information and led a demonstration of African cooking techniques through its Culinary Literacy Center; the Fairmount Park Conservancy, who brought information about the Centennial Commons, and contributed tables and chairs and other resources to the event.
 In addition, the Philadelphia Horticultural Society (PHS) created beautiful flower pot displays, in custom metal planters made by Metal Incorporated, and Reading Terminal Market gauged resident interest for a potential subsidized CSA (Community Supported Agriculture) for East Parkside residents.
 Parkside resident artists and videographers set up activity booths along the alley, which celebrated the history and character of the neighborhood.

 The event was topped off by performances by a local drill team, gospel singers, and an African dance ensemble.
 The Street Food Philly food truck was present to provide free food to all visitors, and encouraged guests to linger and greet one another and stay for the entertainment.
 Even the Philly Teepee was pitched, providing a welcoming space for neighbors to relax and engage with one another.
-PennPraxis provided planning, logistical, and physical design support.
+PennPraxis provided planning, logistical, and physical design support, and an exhibit featuring historic images from the 1876 Centennial which formed Fairmount Park and shaped Parkside's development.

-Most in attendance were Viola Street and Parkside residents, with about a third of visitors came from other Philadelphia neighborhoods.
+Based on a survey collected at the event in attendance were Viola Street and Parkside residents, with about a third of visitors came from other Philadelphia neighborhoods.
 Those interviewed were very positive about the experience and enjoyed meeting new neighbors and learning about the neighborhood.